brownieboy/react-bootstrap-slider/README.md

 ## Update History
+Version 2.0.1: 19 Aug 2017
+* Module is now destroyed correctly via componentWillUnmount method (thanks to KevBelisle for the PR).

 Version 2.0.0: 30 Apr 2017
 * Updated for React 15.5.x and 16 (Fiber) compatibility by using prop-types package.
 This version will not work with older versions of React, hence the major version bump.